Evaluation and Grading Policy

-According to the First Additional Provision of the Regulatory Policy of the Courses' Syllabus and the Evaluation and Grading of Student Learning, passed by the Governing Council of the University of Barcelona on May 8th 2012; The School of Tourism, Hospitality and Gastronomy CETT-UB develops this rule for the regulation of the evaluation and grading of student learning in the degrees offered by EUHT CETT-UB.
+According to the First Additional Provision of the Regulatory Policy of the Courses' Syllabus and the Evaluation and Grading of Student Learning, passed by the Governing Council of the University of Barcelona on February 27th 2020; The School of Tourism, Hospitality and Gastronomy CETT-UB develops this rule for the regulation of the assessment and grading of student learning in the degrees offered by EUHT CETT-UB.

 CHAPTER I: GENERAL PROVISIONS